lubeda/EsphoMaTrix/README.md

 ## Integration in Home Assistant

 To control your display it has to be integrated in Home Assistant.
 Then it provides a number of services, all prefixed with the configured `devicename` e.g. "ehmtx".
-See the default services marked as **(D)** [below](https://github.com/lubeda/EsphoMaTrix#services), but you can add your own (see alarm and screen).
+See the default services marked as **(D)** [above](#services), but you can add your own (see alarm and screen).

 ### Services